Social Security Employee

 What do you think is the easiest or most cost-effective way to remove fraud from the system?

-Asked by Ron_Washington almost 12 years ago
+Asked by Ron_Washington over 12 years ago

 Mandatory truth serum at each interview.
 Seriously, it's all in the people.
 Interfaces to verify information with other agencies are all well and good, but there comes a point where we are going to become Big Brother.
 So, I guess my honest answer is this: TRAINING to produce skilled claim interviewers who know what to look for and how to probe out the truth.
 And slowgrind - I'm not ignoring your question, I want to think on it a while longer.
 I'll get to you, I promise!